wpilibsuite/frc-docs/source/docs/software/roborio-info/roborio2-imaging.rst

 RoboRIO2 Imaging
 ================

 The NI roboRIO 2.0 boots from a microSD card configured with an appropriate boot image containing the NI Linux Real-Time OS, drivers, and libraries specific to FRC.
-There are two ways to create the SD card -- with the roboRIO using the imaging tool, or with a laptop and an SD burner application.
+There are two ways to create the SD card -- with the roboRIO :ref:`using the imaging tool <docs/zero-to-robot/step-3/imaging-your-roborio:Imaging your roboRIO>`, or with a laptop and an SD burner application.

 microSD Requirements
 --------------------